ambrosus/ambrosus-nop/USING.md

 - atlas\_worker - download and store bundles
 - atlas\_server - provide public API, shows /nodeinfo
 - mongod - Mongo database store bundles and other data for Atlas
-- parity - blockchain node, atlas\_worker use it to interact with Ambrosus Network
+- parity - blockchain node, atlas\_worker use it to interact with AMB-NET

 Let's talk about Parity logs.